lutfiluthoifi/lutfiluthoifi.github.io/about.md

-# 👤 About Me
+# 👨‍💼 About Me

 I am an aspiring Data Analyst with a background in operations and administration.

-My experience helped me develop structured thinking, attention to detail, and understanding of business processes.

-I have completed data analytics training and built projects involving data cleaning, exploratory analysis, KPI measurement, and dashboard development.

-I am currently focused on applying my skills in SQL, Tableau, and business analysis to solve real-world problems.
+I have hands-on experience analyzing supply chain data to identify inefficiencies and improve business performance.

+I am particularly interested in:

+* Supply Chain Analytics
+* Operational Efficiency
+* Business Intelligence

+📫 Open to entry-level Data Analyst opportunities